eltoroit/LDS_Interview/interview.md

 **READER:**	Nice, can you pre-set some fields?

 **EL TORO:** Well, good question.
 I am glad you asked.
 In Aura components, yes.
 But in LWC is not available yet (as of April 2019).

+## Aura Components

 Let's take a look at the code in Aura:

 ```
 var createRecordEvent = $A.get("e.force:createRecord");
 createRecordEvent.setParams({
    entityApiName: "Contact",
    defaultFieldValues: {
       AccountId: component.get("v.recordId")
    }
 });
 createRecordEvent.fire();
 ```

+## Lightning Web Components

 With LWC, the code is pretty similar to above where you needed to import the `NavigationMixin`, this is the code:

 ```
 this[NavigationMixin.Navigate]({
    type: 'standard__objectPage',
    attributes: {
       objectApiName: 'Case',
       actionName: 'new'
    }
 });
 ```